nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/DATA_PROVIDER.md

 }
 ```

-You define a single property for each provider that you define in your system.
-This is because the components that use the data must be defined as children components _(more about this in the next chapter)_, and React will send an object to each component.
+You define a single property for each provider defined in your system.
+This is because the components that uses the data must be defined as children components _(more about this in the next chapter)_, and React will send an object to each component.
 One of the properties on that object will be `children`, which contains the child elements.

 ### Defining State Within a Component